 report_path

-Absolute path to the rendered HTML report.
+Absolute path to the rendered HTML report, or NULL if rendering was skipped.

 snapshot_id